 Assets of the Trusts.
-The trusts are expected to hold one or more of the following: (i) shares of stock in corporations (the "Stocks") that are treated as equity for federal income tax purposes; (ii) equity interests (the "REIT Shares") in real estate investment trusts ("REIT's") that constitute interests in entities treated as real estate investment trusts for federal income tax purposes and (iii) shares (the "RIC Shares") in funds qualifying as regulated investment companies ("RICs") that are treated as interests in regulated investment companies for federal income tax purposes.
+The trusts are expected to hold one or more of the following: (i) shares of stock in corporations (the "Stocks") that are treated as equity for federal income tax purposes; and (ii) shares (the "RIC Shares") in funds qualifying as regulated investment companies ("RICs") that are treated as interests in regulated investment companies for federal income tax purposes.
 It is possible that your trust will also hold other assets, including assets that are treated differently for federal income tax purposes from those described above, in which case you will have federal income tax consequences different from or in addition to those described in this section.
-All of the assets held by the trust constitute the "Trust Assets."
-Neither our counsel nor we have analyzed the proper federal income tax treatment of the Trust Assets.
+All of the assets held by the trusts constitute the "Trust Assets."
+Neither our counsel nor we have analyzed the proper federal income tax treatment of the Trust Assets and thus neither our counsel nor we have reached a conclusion regarding the federal income tax treatment of the Trust Assets.

 Trust Status.
 If your trust is at all times operated in accordance with the documents establishing the trust and certain requirements of federal income tax law are met, the trust will not be taxed as a corporation for federal income tax purposes.
-As a unit owner, you will be treated as the owner of a pro rata portion of each of the Trust Assets and as such you will be considered to have received a pro rata share of income (e.g., dividends and capital gains, if any) from each Trust Asset when such income would be considered to be received by you if you directly owned the Trust Assets.
+As a unit owner, you will be treated as the owner of a pro rata portion of each of the Trust Assets and as such you will be considered to have received a pro rata share of income (e.g., dividends and capital gains, if any) from each Trust Assets when such income would be considered to be received by you if you directly owned the Trust Assets.
 This is true even if you elect to have your distributions reinvested into additional units.
 In addition, the income from Trust Assets that you must take into account for federal income tax purposes is not reduced by amounts used to pay sales charges or trust expenses.
-Income from a Trust may also be subject to a 3.8 percent "Medicare tax".
+Income from the Trust may also be subject to a 3.8 percent "Medicare tax".
 This tax generally applies to your net investment income if your adjusted gross income exceeds certain threshold amounts, which are \$250,000 in the case of married couples filing joint returns and \$200,000 in the case of single individuals.
 Interest that is excluded from gross income, including exempt-interest dividends from the RIC Shares held by the California Municipal Trust, are generally not included in your net investment income for purposes of this tax.

 Your Tax Basis and Income or Loss Upon Disposition.
 If your trust disposes of Trust Assets, you will generally recognize gain or loss.
 If you dispose of your units or redeem your units for cash, you will also generally recognize gain or loss.
 To determine the amount of this gain or loss, you must subtract your tax basis in the related Trust Assets from your share of the total amount received in the transaction.
 You can generally determine your initial tax basis in each Trust Asset by apportioning the cost of your units, including sales charges, among the Trust Assets ratably according to their values on the date you acquire your units.
-In certain circumstances, however, you may have to adjust your tax basis after you acquire your units (for example, in the case of certain dividends that exceed a corporation's accumulated earnings and profits or in the case of certain distributions with respect to REIT Shares that represent a return of capital).
+In certain circumstances, however, you may have to adjust your tax basis after you acquire your units (for example, in the case of certain dividends that exceed a corporation's accumulated earnings and profits).